cpmpercussion/homepage/_posts/2021-08-14-how-to-start-research-writing.md

 Most computer science and music tech papers and theses are formatted using LaTeX (not Microsoft Word).
 With LaTeX you edit a plain text document with markup to indicate formatting rather than what-you-see-is-what-you-get environments like Word.
 LaTeX is particularly good at displaying **maths** and handling **references** (with Bibtex).
 Overall many academic folks prefer the quality of the output document which seems a lot more polished than Word.

-You can get a TeX environment for your system which will include the software to compile e.g., MacTex for macOS, TeXLive for Linux.
+You can get a TeX environment for your system which will include the software to compile e.g., [MacTex](https://www.tug.org/mactex/) for macOS, [TeXLive](https://www.tug.org/texlive/) for Linux, [MiKTeX](https://miktex.org) for windows.
+TeX environments tend to be big (~3GB) and include lots of software and resources.

-You can also use cloud-based editors like [Overleaf](https://www.overleaf.com/).
+- You can also use cloud-based editors like [Overleaf](https://www.overleaf.com/).

-A similar option is to write in Markdown and use [Pandoc]() to convert to a pdf (via LaTeX).
+- A similar but slightly more complicated  option is to write in Markdown and use [Pandoc](https://pandoc.org/) to convert to a pdf (via LaTeX).
+Here's a starting point for a [Markdown to PDF workflow (link)](https://github.com/cpmpercussion/chroma-template/).

+I have two LaTeX templates that you might find useful:

+- [LaTeX Short Report Template (link)](https://gist.github.com/cpmpercussion/a6fb23976f3a8bf5c045f54ab62ee057) - this might be good for a 6-12 unit report
+- [LaTeX Thesis Template (link)](https://gist.github.com/cpmpercussion/cecdaf4e4ca9feea9a53) - the template I used for my PhD thesis, works better for a longer (>50 pages) document.

+You can see an example of the thesis template [here](http://hdl.handle.net/1885/101786) in my PhD thesis :-)

 ## Length